neural-implicit-workshop/neural-implicit-workshop.github.io/index.markdown

 - **Workshop date:** Friday, May 27, 2022.
 - **Workshop format:** The workshop will be in a hybrid format, with the in-person session held in Room 115C, from 8:30am-5:45pm EST. Virtual participants can join the session remotely, using the Zoom link provided [through Infovaya](https://events.infovaya.com/session?id=14416).
 {: .my-3}

 ---
+### Workshop Recordings

+All talks at the worksop were recorded on Zoom; we are working with our speakers and the conference organizers to get permission to post the recordings to YouTube to be viewed indefinitely.
+We will post links to the workshop recordings here, as they are available.

+---
 ### Speakers